 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-One of the most common questions you may have is how expensive your move will be.
+One of the biggest questions you have is how expensive your move will be.
 The typical hourly cost for moving in Moscow is as follows:

-The best mover in Moscow, according to Today's Homeowner, are Pratt Moving & Storage.
+The best mover in Moscow, according to Today's Homeowner, are TrueNorth Moving Company & Storage LLC.

-We use multiple different criteria to determine which movers in Moscow are the best ones.
+We use a variety of different criteria to determine which movers in Moscow are the best ones.
 They include:

 A few signs that you shouldn't use a specific mover include:

-You should choose a local mover if you aren't moving long-distance.
-Local movers know the Moscow area better and can offer more tailored services.
+You should choose a local mover if you would prefer a more personal experience.
+Local movers are more familiar with the area and can offer more tailored services.
 However, national and international moving companies usually have more resources, better insurance, and a wider variety of services.

-To ensure you get the dates you want for pickup and delivery, you should book moving services as far in advance as possible, ideally four to six weeks before your moving day.
+To ensure you get your desired pickup and delivery times, you should book moving services as far in advance as the company allows, often four to six weeks before your moving day.

 The median home price in Moscow is 444039, while the average monthly rent is about $1,635.